Morgan Sanson

-Morgan Stéphane Sanson (born 18 August 1994) is a French professional footballer who plays as a midfielder for Ligue 1 club Strasbourg, on loan from Premier League club Aston Villa.
+Morgan Stéphane Sanson (born 18 August 1994) is a French professional footballer who plays as a midfielder for Ligue 1 club Nice.

 Early life

 Sanson was born in Saint-Doulchard, Cher.

 Club career

 Le Mans

 Ahead of the 2012–13 season, Sanson was promoted to the senior team by manager Denis Zanko and assigned the number 25 shirt.
 He made his professional debut on 3 August 2012 in a league match against Dijon, replacing Idrissa Sylla with only ten minutes to play.
 He scored his first league goal on 22 December 2012 against Monaco in a 2–3 home loss.

 Montpellier

 On 12 June 2013, Sanson signed a four-year contract with Montpellier for a reported fee of €700,000.
 He made his debut for the club on 14 September 2013, in a 0–0 draw against Stade de Reims.

 Marseille

 On 17 January 2017, Sanson joined south coast rivals Marseille by signing a four-and-a-half-year contract, for an initial fee estimated to be €9 million, plus €3 million in bonuses.
-On 5 March 2017, he scored a goal in the 56th minute in a 4–1 Ligue 1 away win against Lorient - his first Ligue 1 goal for Marseille.
+On 5 March 2017, he scored a goal in the 56th minute in a 4–1 Ligue 1 away win against Lorient, his first Ligue 1 goal for Marseille.

 On 3 May 2018, he played in the Europa League semi-finals away to FC Red Bull Salzburg as Marseille played out a 1–2 away loss but a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final which was played at the Parc Olympique Lyonnais, and saw his team lose to Atlético Madrid.